jstowers/ReduxWeatherApp/MY_README.md

 4. If the payload is NOT a promise, Redux Promise allows the action to pass through to the reducers without any intervention.

+Conclusion:
+Redux Promise eliminates the complexity and confusion of writing asynchronous code.
+There are no callbacks, promises, and .then's.
+Redux Promise provides cleaner, more understandable code.

+***Avoiding State Mutations in Reducers***
+Sec.
+5, Lec.
+60

+1. For our app, the only property in the payload we need is:

+        action.payload.data

+2. In the weather reducer, reducer_weather.js, we need a data structure for state that can store the payload.data for multiple cities.
+An array is perfect.

+    Set the initial state to an empty array:

+        export default function (state = [], action) {

+        }

+3. Don't want to mutate state.

+        If you use push() to add the payload.data for the new city to the existing state array, you would be mutating state.
+Push() changes an existing array, it does not create a new array.

+4. Two options exist to create a new state array:

+    a.
+Use concat()

+            return state.concat(action.payload.data)

+    b.
+Use the spread syntax (...)

+            return [ action.payload.data, ...state ]